serock/pla-util/README.md

 ## Bash Completion
 A bash completion file for the `pla-util` command is available at `completions/pla-util` in this project.
+If you download and install a binary package or use GPRbuild to build and install, the bash completion file is installed as `/usr/share/bash-completion/completions/pla-util` for the 2.1.0 release or later.

+:information_source: **Note:**

+* After the 2.1.0 release, the bash completion file was renamed from `pla-util.bash` to `pla-util`.

+### Manual Installation
 The `pla-util` completion file depends on the `bash-completion` package, which is installed by default in many Linux distributions.
 As noted in the `bash-completion` [FAQ](https://github.com/scop/bash-completion/#faq), the completion file can be put into in one of the following directories:

 * `$BASH_COMPLETION_USER_DIR/completions`
 * `$XDG_DATA_HOME/bash-completion/completions`, if `BASH_COMPLETION_USER_DIR` is not set
 * `~/.local/share/bash-completion/completions`, if `BASH_COMPLETION_USER_DIR` and `XDG_DATA_HOME` are not set

-:information_source: **Note:**

-1. After the 2.1.0 release, the bash completion file was renamed from `pla-util.bash` to `pla-util`.
-2. If you download and install a binary package for the 2.1.0 release or later, the bash completion file is installed as `/usr/share/bash-completion/completions/pla-util`.

 ## License
 This program is licensed under the GNU General Public License Version 3 or later.